 Another fun spring art project for kids is leaf and flower printing.
 Whether your child is a kindergartener or slightly older, this is a great activity to keep your child occupied and create art.
 If you can find a blank stamp pad from a store or anywhere, all you’ve got to do is fill it up with watercolor.
 Get your child to collect some flowers and leaves of their choice, grab some plain white drawing sheets, and get printing.
 Children would also love making leaf rubbings.

 29. Sensory box

-At an age when your children’s sensory skills are developing, make a sensory box for them.
+At an age when your children’s sensory skillsiXAbilities related to basic human senses, such as seeing, hearing, smelling, touching, and tasting. are developing, make a sensory box for them.
 To create a sensory box, you need simple and easily available items such as cereal, sand, water, plastic eggs, and much more.
 Let your tiny tot touch and feel these items in the box to understand the different textures of each item.

 30. Read the classics